-The transboundary situation is not a constant, it is undergoing permanent changes with the development of the political situation.
-When analysing transboundary relations and issues, diverse geography and changing political background should be considered.
+The transboundary situation is not a constant, it is undergoing permanent changes w ith development of the political situation. transboundary relations analysing and issues, and diverse geography changing politic a l background should be considered.

-Some 90% of the territory of the South-East (SEE) Europe falls within transboundary river basins, including those of Danube, Drin, Martisa/Meric/Evros, Vardar/Axios.
+Some 90% of the territory of the South-East (SEE) Europe falls within transboundary river basins. including those of Danube.
+Drin.
+Martisa/Meric/Evros, Vardar/Axios.
 Neretva.
-These Vjosa/Aoos and others. and other transboundary rivers of SE Europe flow into the Adriatic, the Aegean, the Ionian and the Black Sea, while WB6 countries are drained into the same seas but from a somewhat smaller territory.
+Vjosa/Aoos and others.
+These and other transboundary rivers of SE Europe flow into the Adriatic, the Aegean, the Ionian and the Black Sea, while WB6 countries are drained into the same seas but from a somewhat smaller territory.
 More than half of the transboundary basins are shared by three or more riparian states.
 Shared basins with lakes include Doiran, Ohrid, Prespa and Skadar/Shkoder lakes.

-Prior to 1992, there were six major transboundary rivers crossing the sub-Danubian geographical area, which consists of the territories belonging to WB6region countries.
+Prior to 1992, there were six major transboundary rivers crossing the sub-Danubian geographical area, which consists of the territories belonging to WB6-region countries.
 These rivers are the Aoos/Vjosa, Drim, Axios/Vardar, Strymon/Struma, Nestos/Mesta and Evros/Maritza/Meriç.
-With the emergence of new states (Croatia, Slovenia, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Serbia, Kosovo and Montenegro) in the contributes towards the preservation and protection of the rivers basin's resources, because no new space is taken.
-This includes, for example, thermal power plants reducing their water demand for cooling and reducing system losses in energy transmission.
-Investing in protecting natural (green) infrastructure, such as floodplains, wetlands and forests in the upper watersheds, may be a costeffective and sustainable solution in many cases and is generally worth exploring further.
+With the emergence of new states (Croatia, Slovenia, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Serbia, Kosovo and Montenegro) in the SE Europe (Balkan) region, the number of transboundary rivers in the area has more than doubled.
+In fact, several other rivers (e.g. Sava, Kupa/Kolpa, Cetina, Una, Drina, Neretva and Trebišnjica) are now listed as transboundary rivers.